-21. Some on ground floor, some in separate wing, 1 suitable for disabled.
+21. Some on ground floor, some in separate wing, 1 suitable for disabled, more are planned.

 bar, restaurant, lounge, free Wi-Fi, in-room TV (Sky), landscaped grounds, civil wedding licence, public areas wheelchair accessible.

 not under 12.

 Amex, MC, Visa.